 The National Museum of American History is currently displaying this portrait of Mrs. Alexander Hamilton (Elizabeth or Eliza) by Daniel P. Huntington, donated by Graham Windham in November of 2017.
-The portrait will be displayed in the Smithsonian’s “Giving in America” exhibit through March 2019
+The portrait is currently on display at the Smithsonian’s “Giving in America” exhibit.

 By now everyone knows that Eliza Hamilton, the wife of Alexander Hamilton, burned her husband’s love letters before she died.
 November 9, 2018 marks the the 162nd anniversary of her death on that day in 1854 at the age of 97.
 But if you’re an astute historian, you might notice that Alexander Hamilton was killed in that famous duel way back in 1804.
 Eliza carried on being fabulous for another 50 years after the death of “my Hamilton.”
 And not all the letters between Eliza and Alexander were burned, either.